Top 10 consumer psychology blogs

 #6 - How social identity impacts consumer behavior

 Just like your brand, customers have attributes and traits that make them who they are.
-In psychology, they’re known as social identities and they have a major influence on purchasing behavior, brand loyalty, consumer habits.
+In psychology, theses are known as social identities, and they have a major influence on purchasing behavior, brand loyalty and consumer habits.

 Dr. Sara Dommer, an assistant professor of marketing at the Penn State Smeal College of Business, spoke to us about how social identity affects the consumer journey, tactics for engaging customers and the benefits of leveraging social identity in your marketing campaigns.

-According to Dommer, social identity is the portion of ourselves that is derived from membership and that membership might be real or perceived in a relevant social group.
-It could be based on something like demographics (culture, race, being a parent), hobbies, or affiliations.
+According to Dommer, social identity is the portion of ourselves that is derived from membership, and that membership might be real or perceived in a relevant social group.
+It could be based on something like demographics (such as culture, race or being a parent), hobbies or affiliations.
 Consumers will often use their social identities as a frame of reference and model their behavior off of other people or marketing messages that speak to their social identities.

 “We live in a world where word-of-mouth is incredibly important and seeing what other people in our social groups are doing.
 ‘Oh, they’re doing this so I must like this,' ” said Dommer.
 “One of the classic examples is JIF and their 'Choosy Mothers Choose JIF' campaign.
 The idea of saying, ‘Hey, if you’re a mom who cares about what goes into your child’s body, you choose JIF.’
 And that’s showing a customer what they should be doing.”

-Leveraging social identity is often done by leveraging tactics that allow consumers to see more of themselves in your communication channels.
+Leveraging social identity is often done through tactics that allow consumers to see more of themselves in your communication channels.
 This might be in the form of your language or through changes to brand practices.

 Dommer also explained how consumers may make decisions based on identities that they don’t want to be associated with and how social identities can change over time.